 Stephen Meech has been professor of Physical Chemistry at the University of East Anglia since 2004.
 He is an ultrafast spectroscopist with interests in ultrafast methods, photochemistry, photobiology and liquid state dynamics.
 Recent research has focused on: light activated structural dynamics in fluorescent and photosensing proteins; excited state dynamics in molecular switches and motors; Spectrocopy and dynamics in molecular dimers and aggregates.

 Timothy Noël received in 2004 his MSc degree (Industrial Chemical Engineering) from the KaHo Sint-Lieven in Ghent.
 He then moved to Ghent University to obtain a PhD at the Laboratory for Organic and Bioorganic Synthesis (2005-2009).
 Next, he moved to Massachusetts Institute of Technology (MIT) as a Fulbright Postdoctoral Fellow with Professor Stephen L. Buchwald.
-He currently holds a position as an associate professor and he chairs the Micro Flow Chemistry & Synthetic Methodology group at Eindhoven University of Technology.
+He started his independent career at Eindhoven University of Technology where he chaired the Micro Flow Chemistry & Synthetic Methodology group.
+Since 2020 he is a full professor at the University of Amsterdam.
 His research interests are flow chemistry, homogeneous catalysis and organic synthesis.
 His research on photochemistry in microfluidic reactors was awarded the DECHEMA award 2017 and the Hoogewerff Jongerenprijs 2019.
 He serves as the editor in chief of Journal of Flow Chemistry.

 Ute Resch-Genger studied chemistry at Technical University Berlin and obtained her Ph.D. on semiconductor nanocrystals under the supervision of Professor A. Henglein and Professor H. Weller at the Hahn-Meitner-Institute in Berlin.
 After a postdoc with Professor Marye Anne Fox at the University of Texas at Austin on photoelectron transfer studies in organic-inorganic hybrid systems, she joined the Federal Institute for Materials Research and Testing (BAM) as a research chemist.
 She is currently head of division Biophotonics at BAM.
 Her research interests include photophysics of molecular and nanocrystalline emittters, stimuli-responsive optical probes, signal enhancement, multiplexing, and barcoding strategies, optical-spectroscopic methods for surface group quantification, and the interaction of nanoparticles with biological systems.
 Additionally, division Biophotonics develops traceable methods to quantify signal-relevant optical properties of luminescent materials at the ensemble and single molecule/particle level, concepts for the validation of optical-spectroscopic measurements, and different types of fluorescence standards.